 Scot A. Millen, AIF(r), MBA, Director of Investments, Brightworks Wealth Management

-Gold Is A Great Choice Going into 2020
+Gold Is A Great Choice in 2022

 “I think storing your gold at home is a much better idea than having it stashed in some off-shore location in South East Asia or on some tropical island in the Caribbean.
 Not to mention the liquidity issues with having to fly across the world to fetch your precious investment.
 When you have your gold stored in a safe at home, it will be accessible when you need to cash in, at all times.